Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 Wonderful Pomegranate Pollination

 Wonderful Pomegranates are self-fertile.
 You will get fruit with only one plant.
-However, adding an additional Wonderful Pomegranate will drastically increase the size of your crop.
+However, adding an additional pollinator will drastically increase the size of your crop.
 Below are the most effective pollinators we have chosen for your area...

 Customers who bought this item also bought...

 Customer Reviews & Photos

 Really flourishing and doing wonderful.
 Very healthy plant that was thriving in no time!